 CNC stands for (Computer Numerical Control) from its name we can see that we control the machine tools from the computers using program command, many CNC machines use G-codes which is a standardized programming language that many CNC machines understand, for our artistic DXF files there are many CNC machines routing, water jet, laser cutters and plasma cutters, each one of them has special configuration and variety like materials (wood, acrylic, leather, metals...etc) and Axes (2 axes, 3 axes ...etc).

-How CNC machines understand DXF files?
+How do CNC machines understand DXF files?

-We have to know other kind of programs called (CAM) computer-aided manufacturing these programs are used for manufacturing to ready the DXF files from the CAD programs.
-The standard process is starting with (CAD) program to design DXF file, then we send that file to the (CAM) program that generate the right G-code with commands for a particular machine using a post processor and then we load that G-code into the CNC machines for production.
+We have to know other kinds of programs called (CAM) computer-aided manufacturing these programs are used for manufacturing to ready the DXF files from the CAD programs.
+The standard process is starting with (CAD) program to design DXF file, then we send that file to the (CAM) program that generates the right G-code with commands for a particular machine using a post processor and then we load that G-code into the CNC machines for production.